crimson-king/Bomberman/README.md

 ## Assembling complete game from framework and pybomberman

-Every computer game needs window (technically we can assume that terminal is a window - and fullscreen window is still a window, right?) with graphics inside (ASCII characters are also graphics!) that is changing every while dependently on user's input.
+Every computer game needs a window (technically we can assume that terminal is a window - and fullscreen window is still a window, right?) with graphics inside (ASCII characters are also graphics!) that is constantly changing dependently on user's input.
 All of this is provided with `Game` class.

-We want to make a simple menu, where user will be able to start the game, configure it, or exit as he wish.
+We want to make a simple menu, where user will be able to start the game, configure it, or exit whenever he feels like it.
+Maybe because their graphic card is overheating or something.
+Yeah, I see no other reason.
 Menu and 'MainGame' will be implemented as `State`s, so we will use `StateGameHandler` and `StateManager`.

 This is exactly what we're looking for:
 ```python